arthurdick/perennial-task/README.md

     chmod +x install.sh
     sudo ./install.sh
     ```
-    The installer will copy the application files to `/usr/local/lib/perennial-task`, create your user configuration directory at `~/.config/perennial-task/`, and create a symbolic link at `/usr/local/bin/prn`.
+    The installer will copy the application files to `/usr/local/lib/perennial-task`, create a symbolic link at `/usr/local/bin/prn`, and set up your user configuration directory.

 ## Uninstallation